Doom (franchise): Revival series (2013–present)

 After the 2013 scrapping of the Doom 4 project, Willits stated that the next game in the Doom series was still the team's focus.
-Hugo Martin was hired as creative director on the project in 2013.
-The project was announced as Doom in 2014, and was released to generally positive reception in 2016.
-A glory kill mechanic and additional platforming manoeuvres were among the main gameplay additions.
+Hugo Martin was hired as creative director that year and would go on to be a key figure in the revived franchise.
+The game was announced simply as Doom in 2014.
+It was released to generally positive reception in 2016, with a glory kill mechanic and additional platforming manoeuvres among the main gameplay additions.
 The game's multiplayer mode received three small downloadable content releases over the course of the first year, and all three were then released for free with the 6.66 update on July 19, 2017.

 The 2016 series was not originally described as a continuation or origin story of earlier games, however plot details in the sequel Doom Eternal and commentary from Martin would later describe it as a continuation of the classic series.
 The 2020 re-release of Doom 64 included an expansion entitled The Lost Levels, intended "to connect 'old' Doom to 'new' Doom".